 The NESFA Science Fiction & Fantasy Short Story Contest for 2023-2024 is now closed.
 The contest was open until September 30, 2023.
 The winners were announced at Boskone 61, February 9–11, 2024, at the Boston Westin Seaport District hotel, with some portion of it broadcast virtually.
 Past winners are posted here.

-The recipient of the 2021 Gaughan Award is Hilary Clarq.
+The recipient of the 2024 Gaughan Award is Alex dos Diaz.

 The Gaughan Award honors the memory of Jack Gaughan, a long-time friend of fandom and one of the finest SF artists of the 20th century.
 Because Jack felt it was important to encourage and recognize new blood in the field, The New England Science Fiction Association, Inc., presents the Gaughan Award annually to an emerging artist (an artist who has become a professional within the past five years) chosen by a panel of judges.

-The winner of the 2022 Gaughan Award will be announced in February during Boskone59, NESFA’s annual convention.
+The winner of the 2025 Gaughan Award will be announced in February, 2025 during Boskone62, NESFA’s annual convention.